BIOL309-26S2 (C) Semester Two 2026

 • The ability to interpret statistical results presented in scientific papers.

-• The ability to communicate the biological meaning of statistical tests.
+• The ability to communicate the biological meaning of statistical tests and accurately describe methods of data analysis.

 Prerequisites